erikalopresti/virginia-voting-precincts/README.md

 * senateDist - Senate of Virginia district current for the map year.
 * hodDist - House of Delegates district current for the map year.
 * actVoters - Number of active registered voters in the precinct (or split precinct portion) at the time of the election.
-* preUid - PrecinctUid given in the .csv files of Individual Election Results from the Virginia Department of Elections.
+* precUid - PrecinctUid given in the .csv files of Individual Election Results from the Virginia Department of Elections.
-* locUid - LocalityUid given in the .csv files of Individual Election Results from the Virginia Department of Elections.
+* localUid - LocalityUid given in the .csv files of Individual Election Results from the Virginia Department of Elections.
 * changeDate - Date of last known change to the precinct boundaries, name or number.
 * lastChange - Last known change to the precinct boundaries, name or number.
 ### Attributes for split precinct maps